pritambarlota/NLP/README.md

 # NLP
-This repo contains all NLP related programs (NLTK, Tweepy, TextBlob)
+This repo contains all NLP and Text Mining related programs (NLTK, Tweepy, TextBlob)